In this article, we’ll examine how to configure Virtual Network Editor that allows you to configure the network settings of virtual machines.

 You can include the machines you are using to the physical network that you created in the VMware Bridged network configuration.
 For example, if you are using the 192.168.1.0/24 address range, when you configure the virtual system as Bridged, the virtual pc will get an automatic IP address from the DHCP server.

-If you select Bridged for VMnet on the Network Editor, you must select VMnet in the VM.
+If you select Bridged for VMnet on the Network config, you must select VMnet in the VM.

 The “Bridged to:” setting refers to the network adapters that are in your physical computer.
 For example, your laptop computer has an Ethernet and Wifi card.
 If you automatically configure this option and you choose to connect to the 192.168.1.0/24 network with Ethernet, the program will automatically select Ethernetand the virtual machines will continue to access the Internet.

-In the following image, the VMware editor program shows the existing adapters on your physical computer.
+In the following image, the editor program shows the existing adapters on your physical computer.

 NAT (Shared Host’s IP Address With VMs)

-VMware NAT configuration is subject to Network Address Translation to connect virtual machines to the Internet.
+VMware NAT setting is subject to Network Address Translation to connect virtual machines to the Internet.
 In short, a VM will get a different IP address from your physical (192.168.1.0/24).

 When you configure VMnet8 as NAT, you must also select VMnet8 on the machine for network configuration.
 As a result, the VM will access the Internet via VMnet8.

-To configure the port in VMware, click on the VMnet and then the NAT Settings button.
+To configure the port in VMware software, click on the VMnet and then the NAT Settings.

 You can do port forwarding in the NAT Settings window.